Twin Cities, Minnesota · 2026 · Three Voices

 I would say probably a bit touched out.
 Definitely exhausted because of the amount of pressure that I'm under, but then the presence of support is not the same.
 Urgency feels very alive and present.

-I mean, I feel like it's always felt like that in this field of work.
-Folks know us for being a response to emergency situations, but even when we were having our standing programs it felt urgent for me, you know?
 I just feel like there's always just something.
 I just wake up and there's something.
 Is it family?
 Is it a mom that's gonna call me?
-Like, there's something.
+There's something.
 So everything just feels like that's what keeps me alive and present — is just the urgency of it all right now and how it's always been for 6 years.

-I feel very thankful that there's trust in me and what we do because, you know, it's such a like… I don't even want to say nerve-racking.
-I don't even know what the best word is to explain when you're going through town and town, trying to drop some things off and you just see marked cars everywhere and just all this surveillance.
+I feel very thankful that there's trust in me and what we do because it's such a—I don't even want to say nerve-racking.
+I don't even know what the best word is to explain when you're going through town to town, trying to drop some things off and you just see marked cars everywhere and just all this surveillance.

 Not to compare us in an animalistic way, but just to compare that instinct of how we can respond and feel that wartime posture, that attack.
 How do you expect us to navigate that, right?
 And, you know, I think mamas all turn into mama bears.
 Well, those who have the heart.
 Racially, there's differences there.